raikwar7/doct-i-hack-summit-/README.md

 👨‍⚕️ For Doctors
 🔹 Doctor Profile Management – Verified doctors can list & manage profiles.
-🔹 Doctor Chatbot – Stay updated with latest research & guidelines.
+🔹 Doctor Chatbot – Stay updated with the latest research & guidelines.
 🔹 Appointment Management – View, approve, or reschedule patient bookings.

 🛠️ For Admin